-Since the publication in February of 2016, MPD has implemented some of the recommendations of the report including creating a new Use of Force Coordinator position to track all use of force incidents and provide regular reporting to the Chief on these incidents.
+Since the publication of the Report in February of 2016, MPD has implemented some of the recommendations including creating a new Use of Force Coordinator position to track all use of force incidents and provide regular reporting to the Chief on these incidents.
 Sgt.
-Kimba Tieu is the new Coordinator and he presented to the Subcommittee at a later date.
-The Department acquired new software, IA Pro, which provides data management for internal investigations.
+Kimba Tieu is the new Coordinator and he presented to the President's Work Group at a later date.
+Additionally, MPD acquired new software, IA Pro, which provides data management for internal investigations.
 The Department also developed a new foot pursuit policy and a new Standard Operating Procedure (SOP) on de-escalation.